-§ 2-431.
-Field Placement Clinic Program.
+§ 2-432.
+Field Placement Program.

-The Field Placement Clinic Program has two components: the classroom component (Field Placement Class) and the fieldwork component (Field Placement Hours).
-Credits earned in the Field Placement Clinic Program count toward completion of the Experiential Learning requirement.
-A student may take no more than two semesters in the Field Placement Clinic Program.
+The Field Placement Program has two components: the classroom component (Field Placement Class) and the fieldwork component (Field Placement Hours).
+Credits earned in the Field Placement Program count toward completion of the Experiential Learning Requirement set forth in § 2-601.
+A student may take no more than two semesters in the Field Placement Program.